Vortex

 Colors

 Building on the approach used for the Pendulum brand, the Vortex color palette also incorporates a triad: a dark shade, a light tone for backgrounds, and a neon-inspired accent color to evoke a futuristic aesthetic.
 During early brand iterations, the bright accent color was split into two variations to better suit practical applications.
 In Vortex, the colors are intentionally vibrant to emphasize the brand’s bright and futuristic identity, but their use should be carefully balanced to maintain clarity and avoid overwhelming the design.
-We use Sapphire, a blue tone originally featured in one of SatoshiPay’s early projects, DTransfer—a blockchain solution aimed at enabling instant, transparent, and cost-effective cross-border business payments.
-Vortex also carries over Deep Pink and White from DTransfer while introducing Xanthous for added vibrancy.
+We use Sapphire, a blue tone originally featured in one of SatoshiPay’s early projects, DTransfer, a blockchain solution aimed at enabling instant, transparent, and cost-effective cross-border business payments.
+Vortex also carries over Deep Pink from DTransfer while introducing Xanthous for added vibrancy.
 For text, we use Eerie Black, consistent with Amplitude, Pendulum’s sister network.

 USE OF COLORS